jjcurtin/lectures_other/2021/TedX/talk_materials/digital_theraputics.md

 /single_patient.png

 This is a big deal.
-The magnitude of these benefits are meaningful already, even when we only think about a single patient.
+The magnitude of these benefits are meaningful already, even when we only think about a single patient using the app.

 ---